semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart-code.md

 ## Initial data loading

+For the initial loading of the charts, use skeleton components that are specified for all complex charts right inside them, or use [Skeleton](/components/skeleton/skeleton) for simple charts.

-Use [Skeleton](/components/skeleton/skeleton) with the appropriate chart type for the initial loading of the charts.
-If a chart widget has a title, it should be displayed while the chart is loading.
+Note that, if a chart has a title, it should be displayed while the chart is loading.

 ## Pattern fill